AndusDEV/MojangStatus/README.md

 3.Cd into the folder you downloaded jar file

-4.Run file with: 'java -jar MojangStatus.jar' ("MojangStatus.jar" if you didn't changed the file name)
+4.Run file with: `java -jar MojangStatus.jar` ("MojangStatus.jar" if you didn't changed the file name)

 5.That's it!
 Now just follow program instructions, and you're ready to go!